jmtast/padrino-docs/guides/controllers.md

 ## Optional Parameters

-You can specify optional "Ruby 3 style" parameters in url patterns in Padrino with brackets:
+You can specify optional "Rails 3 style" parameters in url patterns in Padrino with brackets:

     # app/controllers/example.rb
     SimpleApp.controllers do